 A PGI Accelerator compilers target all NVIDIA Tesla GPU accelerators with compute capability 2.0 or higher.
 In addition, they support the following accelerators from AMD:

-In addition to the accelerators listed above, beginning with PGI version 15.9, multicore CPUs can also be targeted using 64-bit Linux.
-See the OpenACC on Multicore FAQ section for more informations.
+In addition to the accelerators listed above, beginning with PGI version 15.10, multicore x64 CPUs can also be targeted using 64-bit and 32-bit Linux, Windows and OS X. See the OpenACC on Multicore CPUs PGInsider article for more informations.

 Q Do I need to install any 3rd party software?